 Stockholm has essentially become synonymous with cool, even in the already-super-cool Scandinavian region.
-With its stylish locals, trendy cafes and love of design, you know you’re in a place of taste and culture every moment you’re there.
+With its stylish locals, trendy cafes, and love of design, you know you’re in a place of taste and culture every moment you are in Sweden’s majestic capital.

 To add to its list of hip credentials, Stockholm’s metro system boasts varied and fascinating artwork in almost every station.
 That’s right – there’s no bog-standard, utilitarian public transport here.
 The underground in Sweden’s capital has even been dubbed ‘the world’s longest art gallery’.